GauthamaSid/POP3_Server/notes.md

 # Server
 - scan listing in LIST -- DONE
-- add error handling
+- add error handling -- DONE
-- add all 3 states
+- add all 3 states -- DONE
 - authentication wiht ssl -- DONE
--implement storage properly --
+-implement storage properly -- DONE
-- graceful exit --
+- graceful exit -- for server(cant ctrl c and quit is not proper) -- NO
 - CLIENT!!!!
 - -
  The AUTHORIZATION State .....................................